-Pussy Riot’s Art and Activism will take Centre Stage in Montreal
+Pussy Riot’s art and activism will take centre stage in Montreal

-“I feel it's important that museums and the MAC in particular reflect not only the art world, but the world,” said MAC exhibition curator and general director John Zeppetelli, who moved another exhibition he had planned in order to present Velvet Terrorism.
+“I feel it's important that museums and the MAC in particular reflect not only the art world, but the world,” said MAC exhibition curator and general director John Zeppetelli, who delayed another exhibition he had planned in order to present Velvet Terrorism.

 The exhibition is retrospective yet comes to a head in light of Russia’s military invasion of Ukraine, which began in 2022.
 “There is such a tragic rise in fascism all over the world,” said Zeppetelli.
 “We're also now in the midst of another tragic conflict in the Middle East.”